- Speed, distance, weight, and size are all factors to consider when determining the cheapest way to ship boxes

 - To get the cheapest shipping rates from multiple couriers, use a shipping rate calculator to compare rates based on package size, weight, destination, and delivery speed

-In 2023, eCommerce delivery expectations are changing, and most online buyers have come to expect faster, cost-effective (or free!) shipping options.
+Coming into 2024, eCommerce delivery expectations are changing, and most online buyers have come to expect faster, cost-effective (or free!) shipping options.
 That means high shipping costs can be a big turnoff to potential buyers and can cost you a lot of business down the line.

 Therefore, it is important to be able to determine the cheapest way to ship a package to your buyers from different shipping zones within the US or overseas.
 This will not only help you convert shipping-cost-sensitive shoppers and stay ahead of the competition but it will also improve your bottom line and help you to remain profitable.

 So, what is the cheapest way to ship a package these days?
 While there is no one-size-fits-all answer that suits, well, boxes of all sizes this article will help you figure out the factors that affect shipping rates and some ways you can negotiate shipping discounts from the major couriers.

 Table of Contents

 Cheapest Way to Ship a Package Based on Delivery Speed